AlGepe/OmniSnippets_JS/docs/generalTips/marketing/research.rst

 Target groups
 -------------

-Lists what **target audience groups** the calculator is aim at, and what type of journalists serve these groups.
+Lists what the **target audience** of the calculator is, and what type of journalists serve these groups.

 Calculator ideas
 ----------------